1 - About Lucille

 The linked post details some useful information for how Eclipse users can use the same .xml for their code formatting on Eclipse IDE.

-The basics of how to develop connectors for Lucille.
+The basics of how to develop Connectors, Stages, and Indexers for Lucille.

 Introduction

-This guide covers the basics of how to develop a new stage for Lucille and what some of its required and optional components are.
-After reading this, you should be able to start development with a good foundation on how testing works, how configuration is handled, and what features the Stage class affords us.
+This guide covers the basics of how to develop new components for Lucille along with an understanding of required and optional components.
+After reading this, you should be able to start development with a good foundation on how testing works, how configuration is handled, and what features the base classes affords us.

 • An up-to-date version of Lucille that has been appropriately installed